tetra-code/cse_y2_notes/Q1/CG/week1.md

 The square box from the boxfilter may be visilbe on the result.
 You can also have a generla filter.
 THe sum of the values in the filter image should always be 1, to maintain brightness level.

-Simply put, Machine learning is a successive filtering and thresholding process, where filtered pixel entires are optimized during training:
+Simply put, machine learning is a successive filtering and thresholding process, where filtered pixel entires are optimized during training:

 ![image](../../images/ml_filtering.PNG)

-## Storing
+# Storing image
 There are several formats for images.
 Two major categories:
 - Lossy, complex, small space - JPEG
 - Lossless, simple, large space - PPM

-### PPM
+## PPM
 PPM image is lossless, simple, and takes up large space.
 It consists of a header and image data (body).
 Header specifies all meta data.
 The header contains

-- *magic number* - e.g. P3: for human-readable (the big array part) pixel values in RGB format
+- *magic number* - e.g. P3: for human-readable pixel values in RGB format
-- Image width <Whitespace> Image hieght <Whitespace>
+- width <Whitespace> height <Whitespace>
-- Maximum color value between [0, 65535] (more precise than 8 bit)
+- max color value between [0, 65535] (more precise than 8 bit)

-IN the example, you will see that 15 is the hightest number in any pixel.
+In the example, you will see that 15 is the hightest number in any pixel.
 Thus max color value is 15.

 ![Image](../../images/ppm.PNG)

 PPM is simple but inefficient in terms of storage.
-Size directly relates to
+Size directly relates to:
 - bytes per color channel (if not human-readable)
 - resolution

-### JPEG
+## JPEG
 JPEG is much more complicated than PPM.
 Compression is achieved by reducing the quality (lossy).
 Regardless, a compression ratio of 1:10 still results in high quality images.
-Basically, it uses *frequencey decomposition* by removing high frequency waves first to compress.
+Basically, it uses **frequencey decomposition** by removing high frequency waves first to compress.
 High frequency means the period is shorter, not a bigger difference from top to bottom.

 ![Image](../../images/frequency_wave.jpg)